dmitrybaltin/FunctionalBT/README.md

 ## Key Features

 1. **Concise Tree Definition**
    Behavior trees are defined directly in code using lambda expressions, resulting in clear and compact logic.

-2. **Ease of Debugging**
+3. **Ease of Debugging**
-   Breakpoints can be placed inside any anonymous delegate, enabling precise and straightforward debugging of tree logic.
+   Сode is easy to debug — the tree definition and execution code are the same, which means you can place breakpoints inside any anonymous delegate, and they will work correctly.
+   No special complex "behaviour tree debugger" is required, you will use your favorite C# IDE for debugging.

 3. **No memory is allocated for tree structure**
    No memory is allocated for the tree structure because of the structure is embedded in the code itself.

-## Notes on Memory Usage

-This approach utilizes anonymous delegates, which may incur memory overhead, especially when closures are involved.
-While this provides flexibility and clarity, it is important to consider memory implications in performance-critical scenarios.

 ## Usage Example

-Detailed example is inside the file 'FunctionalBehave.cs'
+Detailed example is inside the file 'FunctionalBehave.cs'.

-Here’s a core of it, the tree definition:
+Here’s a core of it, the tree definition.

+This example avoids closures and uses only anonymous delegates, making it relatively efficient in terms of memory usage.

+As you can see bellow this code is easy to debug — you can place breakpoints inside any anonymous delegate, and they will work correctly.

 ```csharp
 using System;